 12. Embrace this exciting new change in your child’s life

-Your child will take his cues from you.
-When you worry, he’ll worry.
-But when he sees you excited for him, then he’ll enter kindergarten with a positive mentality.
+Your child takes his cues from you.
+When you worry, she might worry.
+But when she sees you excited, then she can enter kindergarten with a positive mentality.

-It’ll be scary, no doubt.
-He’ll have no idea where the restrooms are, or when lunch time will be.
-He won’t know if the teacher is kind or if the other students will play with him.
+It can be scary, no doubt.
+She has no idea where the restrooms are, or when lunchtime will be.
+She won’t know if the teacher is kind or if the other students will play with her.

-But with your support, he’ll come better prepared to enter this new and exciting change.
-There may be some tough days (“I don’t want to go to school anymore!”).
-But he’ll remember kindergarten and thrive in its environment.
+But with your support, she can be better prepared to enter this new and exciting change.
+There may be some tough days (“I don’t want to go to school anymore!”), but she can thrive in its environment.

-Going to kindergarten can feel nerve-wrecking for both parent and child (“Wasn’t she just two-years-old a second ago?”).
+Going to kindergarten can feel nerve-wracking for both parent and child (“Wasn’t she just two-years-old a second ago?”).
 But with these tips, you can make that transition much smoother for everyone.

 Sleep and wake up at a decent around, and encourage her to dress herself, especially when using the bathroom or putting on a jacket.
 Start your mornings with a good breakfast so she’s alert and ready to go.
 Talk about the logistics you know, from school pick up to handling lunch.

 Arrive on time (or even earlier) so you don’t rush.
 Leave cheerfully so she can sense your confidence.
-And embrace this new chapter in her life—she’ll take your cue from you and face kindergarten with the same gusto.
+And embrace this new chapter in her life—she can take your cue from you and face kindergarten with the same gusto.

-Kindergarten can feel daunting, but now she’ll know what to expect—and learn to love this new chapter in her life.
+Kindergarten can feel daunting, but now she knows what to expect—and learn to love this new chapter in her life.

 Get more tips:

-- What Every Kindergartener Should Know by the End of the Year
+- What Should a Kindergartener Know by the End of the Year?

 - Children’s Books about Kindergarten

-- How to Deal when Your Child Cries at Drop Off
+- What to Do When Your Child Cries at School Drop Off

-Don’t forget: Join my newsletter and grab your Printable Chore List templates—at no cost to you:
+Don’t forget: Join my newsletter and grab these sample worksheets below—at no cost to you: